homebots/elements/README.md

 To name a few:

 ```
-- Implement a syntax for conditionals and loops
+- Implement performance of conditionals and loops
 - Add some error handling to ease debugging
-- Create an almighty TODO app for this
+- Add tests
 ```

 I put this together in a few days as a braindump so there's no test coverage yet.
 Sorry :(